 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("generally accepted accounting principles" or "GAAP") for interim financial information and the instructions to Form 10-Q and Regulation S-X promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 They do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 The condensed consolidated balance sheet at March 31, 2014 was derived from audited financial statements included in the Company's Annual Report on Form 10-K for the year ended March 31, 2014.
 In the opinion of management, the interim condensed consolidated all adjustments (consisting of normal recurring adjustments) necessary for a fair presentation of the financial condition, results of operations and cash flows for such periods.
-Results of operations for any interim period are not necessarily indicative of results for any other interim period or for the full year.
+Results of operations for any other interim period or for the full year.
 These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended March 31, 2014.
 This Quarterly Report on Form 10-Q (this "Form 10-Q") refers to the Company's fiscal years ending March 31 as its "Fiscal" years.

 The condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-The Company's net loss from operations for the first quarter of Fiscal 2015 and 2014 was \$6.7 million and \$6.6 million, respectively.
-The lower than expected revenue during the first quarter of Fiscal 2015 caused the increase in the net loss from operations, but management believes that the net loss from operations will improve as the Company makes overall progress on its path to profitability.
-The Company's cash and cash equivalents as of June 30, 2014 and March 31, 2014 were \$46.7 million and \$27.9 million, respectively.
-The Company's working capital requirements during the first quarter of Fiscal 2015 were higher than planned primarily as a result of slower collection of accounts receivable, lower than anticipated inventory turns and an increase in cash used for accounts payable.
+The Company's net loss from operations for the second quarter of Fiscal 2015 and 2014 was \$6.4 million and \$3.7 million, respectively.
+An increase in receivable allowance provided for a single customer caused the increase in the net loss from operations.
+Management believes that the net loss from operations will improve as the Company makes overall progress on its path to profitability.
+The Company's cash and cash equivalents as of September 30, 2014 and March 31, 2014 were \$40.8 million and \$27.9 million, respectively.
+The Company's working capital requirements during the second quarter of Fiscal 2015 were higher than planned primarily as a result of lower accounts payable and slower collection of accounts receivable.
 Additionally, the Company did not fully achieve its planned number of product shipments primarily as a result of timing of customer demand for product.